 So, as part of the gamification of my free course on “The Amazon Interview: Mastering the 14 Amazon Leadership Principles”, I not only include quizzing and playful graphics, but I also reward the learners with a badge:

-Here’s the quiz game you get to play at the end of the course and provided for free from Quizzify by Jacinta Penn:
+Here’s the quiz game you get to play at the end of the course and the Storyline template provided for free from Quizzify by Jacinta Penn:

 And, here’s the badge you too can earn for finishing the course:

 I designed this badge not only as a symbol of your completion of the course and hopefully of what you’ve learned, but also as a review mechanism for the 14 Amazon Leadership Principles.
 BONUS: There is a name for a 14 sided shape like you see in the badge above.
 The name is: Tetradecagon.